 Check Community Initials

 C13 Accessibility and Universal Design

-This project is designed to meet the parts selected below:
+This project is designed to meet the parts selected b elow:

 Part 1: Ensure Essential Accessibility

 All Spaces:

 The following requirement is met:

 a.
-Projects meet local accessibility laws and/or codes without exclusions or exemptions.
+Projects meet local accessibility laws and/or coo des without exclusions or exemptions.

-below, I represent that, to the best of my knowledge, all of the responses provided on this form in good faith. are accurate
+By signing below, I represent that, to the best of my knowledge, all of the responses provided on this form are accurate and made in good faith.

-Printed Nan me: Signature: -
+Printed Nan ne: Signature:

-idual using this form is not in the role of Architect, provide a description of the individual's project n of their ability to sign off on the above requirements, here: t role, including
+If the individual using this form is not in the role of Architect, provide a description of the individual's project role, including justification of their ability to sign off on the above requirements, here:

-Project Role le:
+Project Role 2:

-n:
+Explanation: